-Generally the information that the Council holds is all held within the UK.
-However, some information may be held on computer servers which are held outside of the UK.
-The Council will take all reasonable steps to ensure your data is not processed in a country that is not seen as ‘safe’ by the UK or EU government.
+Generally, the information that the Council holds is all held within the UK.
+However, some information may be held on computer servers that are held outside of the UK.
+The Council will take all reasonable steps to ensure your data is not processed in a country that is not seen as ‘safe’ by the UK.

-If the Council does need to send your data out of the EU it will ensure it has extra protection from loss or unauthorised access.
+If the Council does need to send your data out of the UK it will ensure it has extra protection from loss or unauthorised access.

 What are my Data Protection rights?